Table of Contents Hide

 Lack of Infrastructure

 It is a matter of shame that Pakistan had no airport to receive an A380 till 2018.
 The new airport in Islamabad has a turnaround facility for an A380.
-We have two major hubs in Karachi and Lahore but were never upgraded them for this aircraft.
+We have two major hubs in Karachi and Lahore but were never upgraded for this aircraft.
 The first A380 that came to Pakistan was in 2018 at the new Islamabad airport.
 It was not a routine flight but a gesture between the two countries to improve the aviation network.
 Also, it was done to send the message across the globe that Pakistan has the facility to receive an en-route A380 in case of an emergency or otherwise.

 It is more about the Operational Cost

 The operational cost is the deciding factor for an airline to detail an aircraft type on a particular route.
-Network routes are planned on the same lines.
+Network routes are planned along the same lines.
 The operational cost of an A380 is between 26000 – 28000 dollars an hour.
 Whereas the comparative operational cost for a Boeing 777 is way too less than that.
 The only reason an A380 is better than other wide-body aircraft is due to its passenger capacity.
-Due to four engines and higher requirements of thrust, the fuel consumption is naturally high.
+Due to four engines and higher requirements of thrust, fuel consumption is naturally high.
 It does affect the operational cost of an airline even in the days of low fuel prices.

 The Angle of Discussion

 Flights between UK and Pakistan are heavily populated.
-They are also long-haul flights but again, the operational cost fall short against the earnings.
+They are also long-haul flights but again, the operational cost falls short of the earnings.
 The same equation applies here when we talk about passenger load from Islamabad.
 Especially with a Business Class or a First Class, the targeted revenue is difficult to achieve.
 On the contrary, smaller aircraft with better fuel efficiency and lower operational cost is more viable for the airlines.
 The preference of airlines going from A380 to A350 or the Boeing 787 or 777 or 777X is the testimony that airlines have better earnings with smaller wide-body aircraft due to cost savings.

 Last but not the Least

-With the view of saving cost, airlines have already canceled their orders for A380.
-The last A380 just flew for a test flight from the manufacturer’s facility at the end of March of 2021 as Airbus has decided to end the production of the A380.
+With the view of saving costs, airlines have already canceled their orders for A380.
+The last A380 just flew for a test flight from the manufacturer’s facility at the end of March 2021 as Airbus has decided to end the production of the A380.
 There would be no chance of any A380 coming to Pakistan shortly or further in this scenario.
 The location of an aviation hub or airport is very critical.
 In my personal opinion, there could be a slightly better probability of an A380 coming to Pakistan due to more passenger volume if requisite facilities had been available at the Jinnah International Airport.
 Despite the operational cost, the airline might have been able to earn some better revenue.